Research Moored Array for African-Asian-Australian Monsoon Analysis and Prediction: Scale

 Data obtained from the buoys is beamed to the Global Telecommunications System using the Service Argos Satellite Relay System.
 From there, it is distributed to agencies that require that information, such as weather centers.
 All of the data is free to access.

 Progress

 By the end of 2008, 22 of the 46 buoys were in position, and the system was expected to be fully implemented by 2012.
 However, pirate activity off the coast of Somalia has jeopardized the completion of the project.
-Shipping insurers require special insurance to enter the piracy regions, which cover a large portion of the Indian Ocean.
+Shipping insurers require special insurance to enter the piracy regions, which covers a large portion of the Indian Ocean.
 As of July 2011, 30 of the 46 moored buoys were established, but "13 of the remaining 16 are in the insurer's exclusion zone".
 Some buoys have even been shot at.
 While satellite data can still give enough information to make monsoon predictions, climate system studies will be affected by the gap in information.